AugustusClient/Augustus-Wiki/src/content/docs/intro/grim.md

 ## Anticheat Notes
 - Grim is open source.
 [See Here](https://github.com/MWHunter/Grim)
+- Grim is a open Source simulation anticheat similar to Intave

 ## How to detect
 - First transaction will be 0